site24x7/plugins/disk_queue_length/README.md

 	  [display_name]
 	  disks = “<your_disk_names>”

-- Execute the below command with appropriate arguments to check for the valid json output.
+- Execute the below command with appropriate arguments to check for the valid json output. for default ( --disks="")

       python disk_queue_length.py --disks="<your_disk_names>"